Home

 Scope

-ARTICLE 2 – (1) This Regulation includes the rules concerning student admissions and registration to the undergraduate programs carried out at Middle East Technical University, as well as those governing the conduct of undergraduate education and examinations.
+ARTICLE 2 – (1) This Regulation includes the rules concerning student admissions and registration to the undergraduate programs offered at Middle East Technical University, as well as those governing the conduct of undergraduate education and examinations.

 Basis